Trustee Duties and Additional Information

 Duties and Powers

 All Trustees, with the exception of public members, are expected to serve on a minimum of two committees.
-These committees include: Academic Affairs, Audit, Compensation, Financial and Institutional Affairs, National Deaf Education, Student Affairs, and Trustees.
+These committees include: Academic Affairs, Audit, Budget and Operations, Compensation, Investment, National Deaf Education, Student Affairs, and Trustees.

 Proxy voting is not permitted.

 Trustees receive no compensation for time spent on Gallaudet University business and are expected to either decline honoraria for participation in workshops, advisory boards, and other Gallaudet-sponsored events or accept the honorarium and contribute it to the university.
 Certain travel-related expenses for Board of Trustees activities are reimbursed.